kekru/forward-proxy-auth/README.md

 ## simple all in one service
 + user authentication against LDAP and plain text file
 + create JWTs, storing in cookies
 + explicitly no OAuth/OpenId connect workflow, no large configuration of authentication providers
+  (Update: OpenId Connect Support in Branch `oidc`)
 + aims to be a simple and only basic SSO solution for small Docker Swarm clusters

+# Usage examples

+See [integrationtest/resources/compose](integrationtest/resources/compose) for usage examples.

 # Build and run